Medical-Surgical Nursing, 10th Edition

 - NEW!
 Updated drug tables are designed for quick reference and the use of drug trade names is eliminated for better alignment with the NGN.

 - NEW!
-Coverage of opioid misuse is updated to reflect the opioid crisis in the U.S.
+Coverage of opioid use disorder is updated to reflect the opioid crisis in the U.S.

 - NEW!
 Content on personal safety and preparedness for mass casualty events has been expanded to equip you for the realities of healthcare today.